 Also, children might cheat when they find a task too hard.
-They might be trying to keep up as the difficulty level of schoolwork or a sport increases.
+They might be trying to keep up with classmates as schoolwork or games become more challenging.

 Cheating every now and then is usually harmless.
-And it isn’t too much of a concern in the early years when children are still learning right from wrong.
-But if children cheat because they feel pressured to win or succeed, or if cheating becomes a pattern as they get older, you might need to get involved.
+And it isn’t a big concern in the early years when children are still learning right from wrong.
+But if children cheat because they feel pressure to win or if cheating becomes a pattern as they get older, you might need to get involved.

-What to do if your child is cheating: practical tips
+What to do if children are cheating: practical tips

-- Try to find out why your child cheated.
-Ask your child why he felt the need to cheat.
-His answer can guide your response.
-For example, if he cheated because he wanted to please you, this gives you the chance to let him know that winning isn’t everything, and that you’re proud of his effort – whether he succeeds or not.
+- Ask your child why they cheated.
+Your child’s answer can guide your response.
+For example, if your child cheated because they wanted to please you, this gives you the chance to let your child know that winning is less important than trying your best.

-- Provide opportunities to practise.
-Play games together as a family so your child can learn about winning and losing.
+- Give your child chances to practise.
+For example, you could play games as a family so your child can learn about winning and losing.

 - Check your expectations.
-Sometimes our expectations can be too high for a child’s abilities.
-Putting pressure on your child to achieve good marks or do well at sports games might encourage cheating.
+Sometimes expectations can be too high for a child’s abilities.
+Putting pressure on your child to achieve high marks or do well at sport might encourage cheating.